UhhhWaitWhat/boilerplate/docs/Logging.md

 Child Loggers
 -------------
 We use bunyans concept of child loggers to structure our logging output.
-If you have a module, service or middleware which should log something, you should instanciate a new child logger like this:
+If you have a module, service or middleware which should log something, you should instantiate a new child logger like this:

 	var logger = global.logger.child({module: modulename});